HL7/fhir-sirb/input/pagecontent/additional_implementation_requirements.md

 If interested in using the HAPI server, implementers can refer to the HAPI Server project page at [https://hapifhir.io/hapi-fhir/](https://hapifhir.io/hapi-fhir/).
 The HAPI Server free open-source download is available from [https://github.com/hapifhir/hapi-fhir](https://github.com/hapifhir/hapi-fhir).
 <br>
 <br>
-For the sIRB project and IG, the HAPI FHIR JPA Starter Project available at [https://github.com/hapifhir/hapi-fhir-jpaserver-starter](https://github.com/hapifhir/hapi-fhir-jpaserver-starter)  was utilized.
+For the sIRB IG, the HAPI FHIR JPA Starter Project available at [https://github.com/hapifhir/hapi-fhir-jpaserver-starter](https://github.com/hapifhir/hapi-fhir-jpaserver-starter)  was utilized.
 The JPA starter kit contains an embedded H2 Java Database as the default database, but it can be configured to use other databases.
 For more details on other database choices, see [https://hapifhir.io/hapi-fhir/docs/server_jpa/database_support.html](https://hapifhir.io/hapi-fhir/docs/server_jpa/database_support.html).